-The good news is that there is a technology that can help clear the negative emotional residue from past losses for just $249.
+The good news is that there is a technology that can help clear the negative emotional residue from past losses.
 Click here to find out more.

 Your trading ‘edge’ is the method (plan) that gives you an advantage in your trading beyond the odds of chance.
 Professionals day trade a defined plan, amateurs trade intuitively, instinctively and often impulsively.